prajwalvp/Dracula/README.md

 - March 2 2021: Added list of published pulsars that have been connected using this software (see at the end).

-- July 29 2021: By popular request, post TEMPO patch that allows it to print very large values of reduced chi2
+- July 29 2021: By popular request, I posted TEMPO patch that allows it to print very large values of reduced chi2 (see below in 'known issues').
+IMPORTANT: YOU NEED TO DO THIS CHANGE IN ORDER FOR THE EXAMPLE BELOW TO WORK!

 ### Instructions (which assume familiarity with TEMPO)